ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/approxtopsum.md

 **Parameters**

 - `N` — The number of elements to return.
 Optional.
 Default value: 10.
-- `reseved` — Defines, how many cells reserved for values.
+- `reserved` — Defines, how many cells reserved for values.
 If uniq(column) > reseved, result of topK function will be approximate.
 Optional.
 Default value: N * 3.

 **Arguments**